yaiiow159/work-flow-go-server/document/api-documentation.md

 ## Authentication

-Authentication will be implemented in a future phase.
-Currently, the API is designed for personal use without authentication.
+Authentication will be implemented using JWT tokens.
+All authenticated endpoints require a valid JWT token in the Authorization header.

 ## Data Models